My Visit to Newman Brothers in Birmingham

 This era has been chosen as Newman Brothers never really updated their décor and furniture after this period, so that the building in 1998 outwardly resembled a company from the 1960s.
 We also know that this was the heyday of the business, when it experienced a revival in both its product range and sales.
 The work of our research team over the last year has directly influenced the interpretation on site, specifically focusing on the 1960s’ archive, so that we have been able to create a visitor experience that will truly allow you to absorb the day-to-day atmosphere of the sights, sounds and smells of this historic company.

 The visit was very enjoyable and with lifts, to assist those who are not to able with the stairs, it is accessible to everyone.
-Opening times are Tuesday to Thursday 11.45am till 3pm; Friday and Saturday 10am till 3pm and Sunday 11.45am till 3pm.
-Guided tours are on the hour but self-guided tours are available via headsets.
+Opening times are Wednesday - Sunday (and bank holidays) 10.45am to 3pm, with guided tours are on the hour from 11am until 3pm.
+Admission is by guided tour only.
 The best time to visit is Sunday because the car parking is free in meter zones in Fleet Street.
-Admission charges are Adult £5 Concessions £4 Children (5-16) £3 under 5 are free.
+Admission charges are Adult £6 Concessions £5.50 Children (5-16) £4 under 5 are free.
 My advice is to pre book your visit by telephoning 0121-233-4790.
-I may not be arranging an outside visit to the site but I will more than likely include a talk in the programme for 2016.

 Click here to go back to the Oracle page.